HKU-good-good-study/Unitary-Restaurant-management-system/README.md

 **Database**

-Run MongoDB client: Default using localhost with port 27017 (Recommand to use MongoDB compass to visualize data)
+Run MongoDB client: Default using localhost with port 27017 (Recommend to use MongoDB compass to visualize data)